wisteria-hill-technologies/graphql-prisma/README.md

       ?
 Choose a name for your service <type here>
       ?
 Choose a name for your stage <type prod>
       ```
-      - copy the https end point and past it to prod.env.
+      - Then, endpoint will be written in prisma.yml.
+Swap with env and copy the original to prod.env.
-      - keep prisma.yml as below:
+      - prisma.yml as below:
           ```
           endpoint: ${env:PRISMA_ENDPOINT}
           datamodel: datamodel.prisma